China Guide

 As a result of China's accession into the WTO, China committed to broad reforms in the areas of transparency, notice and comment, uniform application of laws and judicial review.
 Each of these reforms has helped to strengthen the rule of law in China and address practices that have made it difficult for U.S. and other foreign companies to previously do business in China.

-China's inland provinces need infrastructure, and Beijing recently announced a stimulus package of four trillion yuan ($586 billion) by 2010.
+China's inland provinces need infrastructure, which Beijing addressed with a stimulus package of four trillion yuan ($586 billion) a few years earlier.
 China is extending its railway network, rebuilding earthquake-damaged areas in Sichuan, increasing export tax rebates, lending more to small and medium-size enterprises and spending more on social welfare systems.
 Beijing is introducing rural land reforms, increasing government funding for low-price housing and basic medical services, and reducing interest rates in order to boost domestic consumption.
 An advancement of capitalism will contribute to a rise in salaries and thus a rise in consumerism from an increasingly affluent populace that’s been hoarding away cash for years.
 Investors should continue looking toward China for big future returns.

 back to top